 This memoir makes an excellent choice for a family book group, as it’s short, accessible, and very relevant to today’s complicated political and social landscape.
 It speaks to young and old, male and female, urban and rural.
 Vance grew up in rural West Virginia, and his own story, told with deep insight and a sprinkling of humor, helps shed light on the divisions in our country today.
 A good choice for a family vacation or family reunion book group.

 Cutting for Stone by Abraham Verghese

 This sweeping and emotionally riveting saga contains a rich stew of topics to discuss.
 Africa and America, love and loss, healing and medicine, and the meaning of home.
 Don’t forget to dig into the author’s bio, too—he’s remarkable, as shown by the fact that this is the first novel he ever wrote.
 Oh, and he’s a practicing MD too.
 Amazing.
-Don’t miss these 18 classics you can read in a day.

 The Boys in the Boat by Daniel James Brown

 A great nonfiction choice for either a family book group or perhaps a couples book group where one spouse is a semi-reluctant reader.
 On the surface, it’s a sports story about the men’s crew team that raced in the 1936 Olympics—but it’s much more than a sports book.
 The tale is chock-full of life lessons: resilience, determination, tiny miracles, luck, hard work.
 Add to that some great historical tidbits, compelling characters, and even the surprisingly fascinating physics behind what makes a boat fast.
 If you think you don’t like sports stories, give this one a try anyway.
-Don’t forget to also read these books that can completely change your life.

 A Gentleman in Moscow by Amor Towles